JuliaManifolds/Manifolds.jl/README.md

 * Finite differences and automatic differentiation on manifolds using [ManifoldDiff.jl](https://github.com/JuliaManifolds/ManifoldDiff.jl) (work in progress).
 * Integration and measures on manifolds: [ManifoldMeasures.jl](https://github.com/JuliaManifolds/ManifoldMeasures.jl) (work in progress).
 * Functional manifolds: [FunManifolds.jl](https://github.com/JuliaManifolds/FunManifolds.jl) (work in progress).

+## Support

+If you have any questions regarding the Manifolds.jl ecosystem feel free to reach us using [Github discussion forums](https://github.com/JuliaManifolds/Manifolds.jl/discussions), [Julia Slack](https://julialang.org/slack/), [Julia Zulip](https://julialang.zulipchat.com/) or [Julia discourse](https://discourse.julialang.org/) forums.
+We are interested in new applications and methods on manifolds -- sharing your work is welcome!

 ## Citation